The “Half-way Stone” or “Split Rock”

 In 1924, in anticipation of the Michigan Avenue road widening, the Half-way Stone was broken up and removed from its original resting place, approximately where the eastbound lanes of Michigan Avenue meet Mifflin Avenue today in Lansing’s Eastside neighborhood.
 Appropriately, two large pieces were taken to the opposite ends of the journey: one was placed on the Capitol lawn, the other was placed near the southwest corner of the newly completed Union Memorial Building, where a cherry tree was planted nearby.3

-“The Half-way Stone” and cherry tree, with the Union beyond.
-August 2006.
+“The Half-way Stone” and cherry tree, with the Union beyond, August 2006.
+This tree, which had seen better days, was ceremonially replaced on Arbor Day, 2018.
 Photo Credit: Kevin S. Forsyth.

 Affixed to the on-campus fragment is a plaque containing a stanza of poetry by Frank Hodgman (M.A.C. ’62, author of the basic guide Manual of Land Surveying, and the first president of the Alumni Association) from his 1898 collection The Wandering Singer and His Songs.
 The ballad, a lengthy reminiscence on his days at M.A.C., was titled “Forty Years Ago.”4